Yang Kang

-Yang Kang is the fictional antagonist in the wuxia novel The Legend of the Condor Heroes by Jin Yong (Louis Cha).
-He also serves as a foil to Guo Jing, the protagonist due to their similar backgrounds.
+Yang Kang is the fictional antagonist of the wuxia novel The Legend of the Condor Heroes by Jin Yong.
+He also serves as a foil to Guo Jing, the protagonist, as they share the same background.
+They were named by the Quanzhen priest Qiu Chuji to remind them of the Jingkang Incident and to be loyal to the Song Empire.
+He is also the father of Yang Guo, the protagonist of the sequel The Return of the Condor Heroes.

-Birth and heritage
+Fictional character biography

-Yang Kang's hometown is in Niu Family Village.
-His father, Yang Tiexin, was originally from Shandong but moved to Lin'an (present-day Hangzhou) after the Jurchen-led Jin Empire conquered the northern part of the predominantly Han Chinese Song Empire.
-Yang Tiexin met Bao Xiruo in the neighbouring town, Hongmei Village, and married her.
-Two years after their marriage, Yang Tiexin was apparently killed when soldiers raided the village.
-Bao Xiruo was heavily pregnant with Yang Kang then, and was rescued by Wanyan Honglie, the sixth prince of the Jin Empire.
-She gave birth to Yang Kang, who was raised as a Jurchen noble and adopted his foster father's family name, "Wanyan".
-He was initially known as "Wanyan Kang" before his real identity is revealed.
+Yang Kang's father, Yang Tiexin, was a descendant of the Song general Yang Zaixing and was originally from Shandong before he settled in Niu Family Village on the outskirts of Lin'an Prefecture (present-day Hangzhou), the capital of the Song Empire.
+Two years after Yang Tiexin married Bao Xiruo from a neighbouring village, he was apparently killed when soldiers raided the village.
+Bao Xiruo, who was pregnant with Yang Kang then, was saved by Wanyan Honglie, the sixth prince of the Jin Empire.
+Thinking that Yang Tiexin was dead, Bao Xiruo became Wanyan Honglie's princess consort, and Yang Kang was raised as Wanyan Honglie's son under the name "Wanyan Kang".